mozilla/addon-sdk/packages/api-utils/docs/loader.md

-   Use this feature with a great care though, while reusage may sound like compelling idea, it comes with side effect of shared state, which is not that great for many reason.
+   Use this feature with a great care though, while reusage may sound like compelling idea, it comes with side effect of shared state, which is not that great for many reasons.
 For example unload of a loader won't trigger unload hooks on pseudo-modules.

 ### Globals

 Each module loaded via loader instance is secured into own JS sandbox.
-These modules don't share scope and gets own set of built-ins (`Object, Array, String ..`).
+These modules don't share scope and gets its own set of built-ins (`Object, Array, String ..`).
 Although sometimes it's convenient to define a set of common globals that will be shared across them.
 This can be done via optional `globals` option passed to a `Loader`.
 For example SDK uses